-Requirements in bold font are verified for every land trust during review of the accreditation application.
-These requirements correspond to areas where individual land trusts or the land trust community face frequent or high conservation, financial, operational, or reputational risk.
+Requirements in bold font correspond to areas where individual land trusts or the land trust community face frequent or high conservation, financial, operational, or reputational risk.
 Each land trust must have documents demonstrating all the bold requirements are met; if not, corrective action will be required.